ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/syllabus.md

 share the code wish an employer in the future, upload the code to Google Drive or Dropbox and share the link to the folder.

-<a id="g:exams"></a>
-<h3>Exams</h3>
+## Exams

-There will be three in-class exams during the quarter, held during the scheduled lecture time:
+There will be three **quizzes** during the quarter, in FAH 1450 (same as lecture room):
-- Week 4 - Wednesday 10/25/2023
+- Week 2 - Friday 7/12/2024, 9am - 10am
-- Week 7 - Wednesday 11/15/2023
+- Week 3 - Wednesday 7/19/2024, 9am - 10am
-- Week 10 - Wednesday 12/6/2023
+- Week 4 - Wednesday 7/26/2024, 9am - 10am

-The final exam will be:
+The **final exam** will be:
-- Week 11 - Monday 12/11/2023, 8am - 11am, room will be announced in Week 10.
+- Week 5 - Friday 8/2/2024, 8am - 11am, room will be announced later in the quarter.

 Seats will be assigned for all exam sessions and announced beforehand, and you must bring your school ID to the exam.
 All work on exams is to be done on your own, and you are not allowed to use any electronics or study aids during the exam (aside from those needed for University-approved academic accommodations).
 You may not speak to any other student in the exam room while the exam is in progress (including after you hand in your own exam).
-You may not share any information about the exam with any student who has not yet taken it (including students in future quarters of CSE12).
+You may not share any information about the exam with any student who has not yet taken it (including students in future quarters of CSE 12).

-Each in-class exam will each be worth 20% of your final grade.
-The final exam will be broken into three parts, each corresponding to the material from one of the in-class exams.
-Your grade for each in-class exam will be the maximum of the in-class score and the score on the corresponding part of the final exam.
-Note: each part of the final exam is optional if you wish to only use the score of in-class exam for that part.
+**Quizzes**: Each quiz will each be worth 15% of your final grade.

+**Final Exam**: The final exam will be worth 15% of your final grade and broken into four parts, three parts of which correspond to the material from one of the quizzes.
+The fourth part will be materials not covered in prior quizzes.
+Your grade for each quiz will be the maximum of the quiz score and the score on the corresponding part of the final exam.
+Your grade for the final exam, however, will be the total score of all parts.
+In other words, all parts of the final exam is required.
+Skipping or scoring lower on parts of the final exam will not affect your quiz grades, but will affect your final exam grade.

 For example:
-- On the three in-class exams you score 75, 0, and 95 (you miss the second).
-On the final exam you score 80, 75, and 0 on the three parts.
-Your exam scores are 80, 75, 95, giving you an exam grade of 50% (16% + 15% + 19%).
+- On the three quizzes you score 75, 0, and 95 (you miss the second).
+On the final exam you score 80, 75, and 0 on quiz-corresponding parts, and 90 on the new part.
+Your exam scores are 80, 75, 95, (80 + 75 + 0 + 90) / (100 * 4) = 61.25, giving you an exam grade of 46.69% (12% + 11.25% + 14.25% + 9.19%) out of 60%.
 - On the three in-class exams you score 95, 93, and 90.
-You skip the final so your scores are 0, 0, 0.
-Your exam scores are 95, 93, 90, giving you an exam grade of 55.6% (19% + 18.6% + 18%).
+You skip the final so your scores are 0, 0, 0, 0.
+Your exam scores are 95, 93, 90, 0, giving you an exam grade of 41.7% (14.25% + 13.95% + 13.5% + 0%) out of 60%.
 - On the three in-class exams you score 75, 55, and 60.
-On the final you score 95, 90, 94.
-Your exam scores are 95, 90, 94, giving you an exam grade of 55.8% (19% + 18% + 18.8%).
+On the final you score 95, 90, 94, 98.
+Your exam scores are 95, 90, 94, (95 + 90 + 94 + 98) / (100 * 4) = 94.25, giving you an exam grade of 55.99% (14.25% + 13.5% + 14.1% + 14.14%) out of 60%.

-This policy also covers what happens if you miss an in-class exam for any reason.
-If you are absent for an in-class exam, you get a 0, and then whatever score you get on the final exam for that section will be applied to your exam grade.
-There are no make-up in-class exams, and the final exam policy is governed by the [university’s policies](https://senate.ucsd.edu/operating-procedures/educational-policies/courses/epc-policies-on-courses/policy-exams-including-midterms-final-exams-and-religious-accommodations-for-exams/){:target="_blank"}.
+**Make-up Exams**: This policy also covers what happens if you miss a quiz for any reason.
+If you are absent for a quiz, you get a 0, and then whatever score you get on the final exam for that section will be applied to your quiz grade.
+There are no make-up quiz, and the final exam policy is governed by the [university’s policies](https://senate.ucsd.edu/operating-procedures/educational-policies/courses/epc-policies-on-courses/policy-exams-including-midterms-final-exams-and-religious-accommodations-for-exams/){:target="_blank"}.

-<a id="policies"></a>
-## Policies
+# Policies

-### Academic Integrity
+## Academic Integrity

 Individual assignments will describe their academic integrity requirements.
 You should pay attention to the descriptions of what collaboration is allowed and